JeroenSormani/advanced-shipping-validation-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.1 - 21-03-2017 =

+* [Improvement] - Full WC 3.0 compatibility changes / improvements
+* [Update] - WP Conditions library

-= 1.1.0 - 03-03-2017 = IMPORTANT NOTE - As of this version, the plugin requires PHP 5.3 to function
+= 1.1.0 - 03-03-2017 = IMPORTANT NOTE - As of this version, the plugin requires PHP 5.3 or higher to function

 * [Improvement] - Big refactor of the backend conditions
 * [Improvement] - Smoother User Experience with conditions